 The entrance requirements remain unchanged since they are important to ensure you will be successful in your program.
 However, we understand your concerns, and we have provided alternate ways to meet certain requirements.
 If your application is incomplete, and you are having difficulty meeting a requirement due to the COVID-19 pandemic, please contact your admissions officer by email so they can provide you with alternatives.
 You can find their contact information in your myCommunication letters in your myBCIT account.

-We understand that many English proficiency test centers have limited their in-person testing.
-We are temporarily accepting results from tests you can take at home, such as the TOEFL iBT® Special Home Edition, IELTS Indicator, Pearson Versant Student Placement Test, and the Duolingo English Test.
+We understand that many English assessment test centers have closed due to the COVID-19 pandemic.
+BCIT is temporarily accepting results from tests you can take at home.
+You will find details for each test under options for demonstrating your proficiency in English.
 You may also complete the online ISEP program or select BCIT online PELD courses.
 See English Requirements for details on the many alternatives that are currently available.

 You can continue to use the alternate tests as long as they are listed on the English Requirements page when you upload your documents.
 Note that these are in place as temporary measures while test centers are impacted.
 When the situation stabilizes and test centers re-open, BCIT will re-assess the need for the temporary tests while allowing a transition period.